New state law lets mother decide who will raise children born out of extramarital affair

 "So it gives an opportunity for the biological father to go into court and to establish paternity in those situations," Bieda says.

-VanHook-Williams did not want to appear on camera, but her attorney La Vonne Bannister Jackson made it clear that Grimes will not be a welcome addition to
+VanHook-Williams did not want to appear on camera, but her attorney La Vonne Bannister Jackson made it clear that Grimes will not be a welcome addition to her client's family.

 "The baby is the mother's husband's child," says Bannister Jackson.
 "They are a united family."